rancherfederal/longhorn-demo/docs/volumes.md

 pvc-6ab4c383-fda1-4c95-b1a1-e3c5450400da   1Gi        RWO            Delete           Bound    longhorn-demo/www-web-0   longhorn       <unset>                          51m
 ```

-Though `PersistentVolumeClaim` resources are namespaced and will exist in the same namespace as the pods they attach to, the `PersistentVolume` resources and not namespaced and the Longhorn `Volume` and `Replica` CRs will always exist in the `longhorn-system` namespace.
+Though `PersistentVolumeClaim` resources are namespaced and will exist in the same namespace as the pods they attach to, the `PersistentVolume` resources are not namespaced and the Longhorn `Volume` and `Replica` CRs will always exist in the `longhorn-system` namespace.

 ## Data persistence